The Glossary of Money Software

 Amortization

-See Depreciation (which is for physical assets)
+See Depreciation (which is for tangible assets)

 Cardinality